2018 UST Growling Tigers basketball team: Roster changes

 Only big man Jeepy Faundo has graduated, but the team experienced an exodus of players before the start of the UAAP season.

 Regie Boy Basibas, who had suited up for the Tigers in their preseason games, and Joco Macasaet, their veteran center, were both faced with uncertainties regarding the league's age eligibility rules as both players were turning 25 within the school year.
 Both of them decided to move on from the team to play in the commercial leagues.

 Jordan Sta.
-Ana also played in the preseason, but decided to go on leave due to personal reasons.
+Ana also played in the preseason, but decided to go on leave for personal reasons.
 He later announced his transfer to Letran.

 The official lineup for UST's Season 81 campaign consisted of nine new players (eight rookies, one transferee), four holdovers and two returnees.

 With a champion coach tapped to handle the team, analysts have stressed how the team is still in a rebuilding phase and have once again predicted UST to miss out on a Final Four finish.